-Meet Jamie Langley: Regional Director, Parexel Academy Americas
+Meet Jamie Langley: Senior Director, Parexel Academy (USA)

 "I truly believe that Parexel is a great place to work – for everyone.
 The 'heart' of the organization is in the right place, with a focus on our patients and our people."

-Jamie Langley, Regional Director offers her perspective on Parexel's inclusivity to LGBTQ+ colleagues, how she feels about being "out" at work, and more.
-Jamie developed within Parexel from a Manager, Global Research Operations to the Regional Director for Parexel Academy Americas.
+Jamie Langley, Senior Director Parexel Academy, offers her perspective on Parexel's inclusivity to LGBTQ+ colleagues, how she feels about being "out" at work, and more.
+Jamie developed within Parexel from a Manager, Global Research Operations to Senior Director for the Parexel Academy.
 She is an experienced Operations, People, and Learning & Development Leader with a passion for continued learning and education at the employee, patient, and client levels.

 - Where are you today in your career?

 Today, I am in an exciting role as Regional Director, Parexel Academy Americas, based in NC.
 I’m responsible for establishing and building the Americas presence.
 This involves leveraging relationships internally and externally with our commercial team, clients, and professional organizations to support the development of current and future industry professionals.

 - Are you “out” at work?
 And if so, do you comfortable being “out” at work?